Greg Girard

 ISBN: 978-988-77121-7-6

-HK:PM is Greg Girard’s ode to nocturnal Hong Kong between 1974 and 1989, the earliest work of the photographer’s long relationship with Asia.
-A journey exploring the underside of a city he first visited as a teenager in 1974 and and later lived in for 15 years.
-The photographs in HK:PM are imbued with the noir allure and seedy pastels of Hong Kong in its prime.
 “I started taking photographs at night as soon as I picked up my first camera.
-I never really thought of them as “night” pictures.
-It was just a different kind of light, whether neon, fluorescent, moonlight or the light of the city reflected off an overcast sky.
+I never really thought of them as ‘night’ pictures.
+It was just a different kind of light, whether neon, fluorescent, moonlight, or the glow of the city reflected off an overcast sky.
 But Hong Kong was alive at night in a way that other places weren’t,” says Girard.
-Alive indeed, when darkness falls another world comes out to play and these photographs capture just that.
+Alive indeed.
+When darkness fell, another world emerged, and these photographs capture just that.

 Published by Asia One and with a foreword by award winning Hong Kong director Ann Hui, HK:PM adds a missing photographic link to the visual record of Hong Kong in the 1970s and 80s.